vbsw/urlsaver/README.md

 To create executable jar file, right click on project, then "export...", then export as "Runnable JAR file".

 ## Usage
-At start up all URL files with the extension "urls.txt" are read in.
+At start up all URL files with the extension "urls.txt" are read.
 These files must be in the same directory as the jar file.

 A valid URL file consists of pairs of lines.
 The first line is the URL, the second line